 Universal Life Insurance

 If you’re looking for lifetime coverage but need something a bit more flexible, universal life insurance is likely the answer you’re looking for.
-It is another type of permanent life insurance, like whole life insurance, it is designed to provide lifetime coverage and often comes with a higher premium price tag than a term policy.
-But unlike whole life insurance, universal life insurance policies are quite flexible.
+This is another type of permanent life insurance that, like whole life insurance, is designed to provide lifetime coverage and often comes with a higher premium price tag than a term policy.
+Unlike whole life insurance, universal life insurance policies are quite flexible.
 Rather than having to lock into a fixed rate for life, it allows you to adjust your premium payments or coverage amounts throughout your lifetime.